 The Music Department Through the Years

-by Emeritus Professor Carl Zytowski
+by Professor Emeritus Carl Zytowski

 What eventually became a campus of the University of California in Santa Barbara had its distant origins in 1891 as the Anna S.C.
 Blake Manual Training School, a private institution founded in 1891 for the teaching of cooking, sewing, and sloyd (Swedish system of manual training using wood carving as a means of training in the use of tools) to the children of Santa Barbara.
 These subjects were later designated as household science, art, and manual arts.
 In 1909, after formal organization by Governor Gillette as the Santa Barbara State Normal School of Manual Arts and Home Economics, the institution became the first in the United States to be devoted exclusively to teacher training in these subjects, and the first in California to offer a major in home economics.
-By 1913, the institution had moved from downtown Santa Barbara into a new campus on the Riviera (now the Brooks Institute for Professional Photography) above the Santa Barbara Mission.
+By 1913, the institution had moved from downtown Santa Barbara into a new campus on the Riviera (now Santa Barbara Middle School) above the Santa Barbara Mission.
 A Department of Music was established in that year, under the chairmanship of Raymond Mosher, to provide training in support of the Special Secondary Certificate, a professional four-year degree.

 In 1921, the school was designated the Santa Barbara State Teacher’s College, establishing for some years to come the teaching function of the Department.
 A degree in music was authorized for 1922, though a full degree program was not established till the 1940’s when the campus became part of the University of California.
 The music program continued, now to provide supplementary training for other degree granting departments.
 The number of music faculty, directors of choral and instrumental groups, grew slowly,

 only two or three through the 1930’s.